 The Venice Buddhist Women’s Association (BWA) was originally founded in 1960 as the Fujinkai.
 Fujinkai in Japanese translates to Buddhist Women’s (Fujin) Association (kai).
 Through its participation and involvement in the greater Southern District Buddhist Women’s Association (SDBWA) (comprised of 13 chapters within the Southern District), as well as the Federation of Buddhist Women’s Association (FBWA)(comprised of 8 districts throughout the United States), our BWA promotes the Buddhist Dharma through the teachings of Jodo Shinshu.
 In addition, both the SDBWA and FBWA are affiliated with and contribute to the advancement of the Buddhist Churches of America.

-The BWA contributes to the Temple by supporting and participating in all Temple activities and fundraisers, supporting and nurturing the youth groups, by preparing otoki (after service meals) for many of the Temple’s major services and by donating equipment and appliances.
+The BWA contributes to the temple by truly hearing Shinran’s teachings and fully living the Dharma in our daily lives and following the Nembutsu path each day.
+This inspires them to support and participate in all Temple activities and fundraisers, support and nurture the youth groups, prepare otoki (after service meals) for many of the Temple’s major services, and donate equipment and appliances.

 Lady Takeko Kujo was the daughter of Abbot Kozui Otani, the 21st Abbot of the Nishi Hongwanji sect of Jodo Shinshu Buddhism.
 Lady Takeko Kujo founded the Fujinkai in order to promote the status and solidarity of Jodo Shinshu Buddhist women in Japan, which later spread overseas.
 Lady Takeko Kujo is best known for her humanitarian work in the aftermath of the Great Kanto Earthquake of 1923, which devastated the city of Tokyo.